Best Beef Recipes is an Amazon Associate. We receive compensation for purchases made through affiliate links.

 - Preheat your oven to 450 degrees Fahrenheit and create a garlic butter paste by mixing butter, rosemary, garlic, and salt and pepper.

-- Rub the garlic butter paste all over your rib roast, then wrap aluminum foil around all exposed rib bones to cover them.
+- Then wrap aluminum foil around all exposed rib bones to cover them.
 Place the roast in the center of a roasting pan with a rack.

 - Roast for 15 minutes at 450 degrees Fahrenheit, then lower the oven temperature to 325 degrees.
 Cook for approximately 2 hours.
 Use a meat thermometer to check the doneness of your roast by inserting it into the thickest part of the beef.

 - Remove from the oven and tent with aluminum foil.
 Let it rest for at least 15 minutes before slicing.
-Serve, and enjoy!

-Standing Rib Roast Tips
+Prime Rib Roast Recipe Tips

 - Ask your butcher to french the rib roast for you - trust me!
 This makes for such a gorgeous presentation.
 Cover the bone ends with aluminum foil so they don't dry out.